 "So, do you dislike people?"
-I asked in reference to his apparent lack of social skills and the heads of people on his wall that he allegedly murdered.
+I asked in reference to his preference of 'inviting company over,' and the heads of people on his wall that he allegedly murdered.
 He shook his head and looked like he was going to speak.

-"Not dislike, have no interest."
+"Dislike some, have no interest in most."
 I let out a big sigh of relief, finally getting somewhere with this strange individual.

 "What makes me so different from the others?
 Or am I not different?"